meenunat/CarND-PID-Control-Project-master/README.md

 ## Discussions

 In this project Kp, Ki, and Kd values are constant and due to these value not being optimal in the simulator the car makes sharp steerings.
+The parameters were tuned manually by setting Ki, Kd to zero initially and an optimal value of Kp was chosen which works fairly well.
+Then with Kp fixed, Kd was increased until the oscillations die down.
+Then Kp and Kd was tuned until there is no oscillations and the car drives smoothly.
+A small value of Ki was used maintaining the smooth drive.
 As an improvement, Twiddle approach can be implemented for Kp,Ki, Kd, and speed parameter optimizations.